 The Wuhan Street Circuit has sprung to international attention after becoming host to the FIA World Touring Car Cup (WTCR) in 2018, having previously hosted the Chinese Touring Car Championship (CTCC).

-The capital of Hubei province and 900 kilometres east of Shanghai on the banks of the Yangtze River, Wuhan is a major transportation and industrial hub.
+The capital of Hubei province and 900 kilometres west of Shanghai on the banks of the Yangtze River, Wuhan is a major transportation and industrial hub.
 It's home to several car manufacturing plants including Honda, Hyundai and Peugeot, plus an expanding population of more than 15 million people, making for an ideal basis to develop the event further.

 A tricky course winding around the Wuhan Sports Center, the track first came into use in 2017 when it held the penultimate race weekend of the CTCC.
 The races were won by Rob Huff and Zhendong Zhang.